 ASPECT Targeted Skills Shortage Program (TSSP) – (British Columbia only)

 The ASPECT Targeted Skills Shortage Program (TSSP) is designed to help manufacturing businesses and other organisations to grow the potential of their low skilled employees by providing access to funded training to eligible staff.
 The program has space available for up to 1,200 eligible employees in BC.
 Eligible employees can be provided with up to a maximum of $1500 ($7500 per employer) to be used towards training courses that are specific to the employees’ workplace need.
 Organisations must have less than 100 employees.

 Employees will either not possess a high school diploma or have a high school diploma but no recognized certification.
 Each eligible employee is able to participate in the program only once, however more than one employee from your organization can take part in the program at the same time.
 To enrol, please contact one of the program Service Providers.

-Business Innovation Partnership (British Columbia only)
+Wood First Program (British Columbia only)

 The Wood First Program provides capacity-building support to value-added wood products manufacturers in BC.
 Services are delivered by three organisations – CAWP, BC Wood Specialties Group and FPInnovations.
 CAWP’s role is to assist companies with products development, design, protoyping and testing, including modifying manufacturing processes to accommodate new or improved products.
 Funding from Forestry Innovation Investment will cover 50% of applicable product development project costs, not including materials or capital equipment purchases.
 For more details, contact CAWP at firstname.lastname@example.org.